jhoblitt/puppet-zeromq/README.md

     Controls which set of `zeromq` packages for major API `version` is installed.
-At present, `version => 4` (or any version value other than 3) is only supported on Gentoo.
+At present, `version => 4` (or any version value other than 3) is only supported on Gentoo & RedHat 7 (and clones).

 #### `$osfamily == RedHat` considerations